godaddy/tartufo/docs/source/configuration.rst

 -----------------------

 By default, ``tartufo`` will look for a configuration file in the scan target repository or folder.
-It looks first for ``tartufo.toml``, and if that does not exist, then ``pyproject.toml``.
+It looks for ``tartufo.toml`` first, and if that does not exist, then ``pyproject.toml``.
 The latter is searched for as a matter of convenience for Python projects, such as ``tartufo`` itself.
-This file must exist in the repository root directory (or target folder).
 The discovered configuration file will be processed after configuration files specified on the command line, unless it was also specified on the command line -- in which case, it will not be read a second time.